 Dr Haque is a human geographer broadly interested in urban inequality.
 Her research is interdisciplinary and situated at the intersection of society, environment and development.
 She is particularly interested in the everyday and embedded structural inequalities at city level.

 Her research is grounded in Systems thinking - not only for unpacking the complex interdisciplinary problems of the contemporary cities, but also to identify solutions and pathways to achieving the overlapping sustainable development goals in the global South.
-Much of her research over the last decade has empirically focused on cities around the global South (from Asia to Africa to Latin America) and have been funded by a wide range of sources such as British Academy, Leverhulme Trust, INRIC, Schlumberger Foundation, FCDO.
+Much of her research over the last decade has empirically focused on cities around the global South (from Asia to Africa to Latin America) and have been funded by a wide range of sources such as AXA, British Academy, Leverhulme Trust, INRIC, Schlumberger Foundation, FCDO.

 She is a mixed-methods researcher and has conducted extensive quantitative and qualitative field works in Bangladesh, India and South Africa.
 Her work is widely published in world-leading journals in the field of geography, development, environment as well as in interdisciplinary journals.

+Dr Haque has an interdisciplinary (academic) background: PhD in Geography (University of Cambridge), Masters in Urban Management and Development and Bachelors in Architecture.
+She also holds a postgraduate certification in Higher Education and is a fellow of the Higher Education Academy.
 She was a research fellow at the University of Cambridge (involved in several interdisciplinary projects addressing various sustainable development goals in the global South).
-She is an affiliated lecturer at the University of Cambridge and held (2019-2022) a research fellowship in geography at the Homerton College (University of Cambridge).
+She held (2019-2022) a research fellowship in geography at the Homerton College (University of Cambridge).
 Dr Haque was also a visiting academic at the University of Oxford (2020-2022).
+Prior to York, she worked as a lecturer in Human Geography at the University of Kent.

 Dr Haque is a Fellow of the Royal Geographical Society (with the Institute of British Geographers).
 She is also an Associate at the International Centre for Climate Change and Development (ICCCAD), Bangladesh.
+She sits in the editorial board for the journal Frontiers in Climate.

 Dr Haque leads the Stewarding transitions and transformations to sustainability research group.